dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 !!! warning "Running out of steam"

-    As you keep increasing the fixed cycles value, the audio will start breaking up, and the motion will become very stuttery after a certain point.
+    As you keep increasing the fixed cycles value, the audio will start breaking up, and the motion will become very stuttering after a certain point.
 This means you're trying to emulate a faster CPU than your computer can handle.
-If you're on a less powerful machine, this unfortunately can happen before reaching the minimum cycles value necessary for achieving a smooth and stable 70 FPS rate.
+If you're on a less powerful machine, this, unfortunately can happen before reaching the minimum cycles value necessary for achieving a smooth and stable 70 FPS rate.